Männerbund: Greek tradition

 In Ancient Greece, the traditional war-bands lost some of the frenzy attributes that characterize shape shifters in other Indo-European cultures, but they still maintained the terror-inspiring appearance and the tricky war tactics of the original Männerbund.
+The wolf-symbolism has been highlighted in Greek age-set confraternities such as the Athenian ephebeia and the Spartan krypteia, whose adolescents prepared for full warrior status by using war techniques usually forbidden to the adult hoplites: prowling at night and operating covertly, and relying on trickery, traps and ambush.
+According to Aleksandar Loma, the lupine character of the ephebeia and krypteia reflects an original opposition between the nocturnal wolf and the solar horse of the hoplite as two successive grades in a military career.

 From 17 to 20 years old, the Athenian ephebos had to live during the 2 years in the ephebeia (ἐφηβεία).
 Relegated to the edges of society, they were given a marginal status without a full citizenship.
 Their duty was to guard the limit of their community during peaceful times, generally as guards of fields, forests, and orchards.
 Leading ambushes and skirmishes in war time, the ephebos wore black tunics and were lightly armed.
 An essential part of their training was the traditional hunt, conducted at night with the use of snares and traps.
 In the case of the Spartan krypteia, it was even a human hunt.

+The ephebos were under the patronage of the god Apollo, associated in many myths with wolves and bearing the epithet Lykeios.
+K. M. T. Chrimes has argued that Spartan education rested on the belief that boys were wild, or half-wild, beings who had to be treated as such until they were tamed.
+As such, the Spartan krypteia consisted of young men called agelai ('herds') and led by a boagos ('leader of cattle').

+Reyes Bertolín Cebrián also suggests that the Lykians ('Wolf-People') mentioned by Homer may reflect some traits of Indo-European Männerbünde.
+In the Iliad, these groups appear as youthful war-bands distinguished by their use of animal skins, their nakedness in battle, and their menacing, otherworldly aspect.

 Armenian tradition

 The manuks ('young warriors') are mentioned in the story of the legendary founder of Armenia, Hayk.
 His descendant, Aram, interpreted as the "second image of Hayk", heads an army of 50,000 norati ('youths') warriors extending the borders of the territory on every side to create a new, superior Armenia.
 Contrary to Hayk, who is fighting his adversary within the territory of Armenia, Aram makes war in the borderlands and beyond the borders of Armenia.
 According to Armen Petrosyan, this suggests that the young warriors of Aram can be interpreted as a reflex of the Männerbund, while Hayk's soldiers may be the depiction of the adult men in arms.